jaimeleonh/netmet/README.md

 Several parameters can be included, see `law run MLTraining --help`.

 Launching to htcondor is possible via `law run MLTrainingWorkflow`.
-Trainings will consider the parameters stored under [config/hyperopt.yaml](https://github.com/jaimeleonh/netmet/blob/main/config/hyperopt.yaml).
+In this case, trainings will consider the parameters stored under [config/hyperopt.yaml](https://github.com/jaimeleonh/netmet/blob/main/config/hyperopt.yaml).
 In case only selected trainings want to be trained, one can add to the previous command `--branches 0,1,3-5`, where the branch numbers are set in [config/hyperopt.yaml, L30](https://github.com/jaimeleonh/netmet/blob/main/config/hyperopt.yaml#L30).

 ### Validation plots
 ```